Collagen synthesis is a blanket term that describes the process in which your body produces and forms collagen structures.

 - mobility and overall joint function

-Collagen synthesis doesn’t just matter during the 6-12 weeks you’re recovering from a sprain, strain or tendinopathy (tendinitis).
+Collagen synthesis doesn’t just matter during the 6-12 weeks you’re recovering from a sprain, strain, or tendinopathy.
 It dictates the strength and resilience of your joint tissues for a lifetime.

-Interestingly, most of what we know about collagen synthesis comes from in-vitro studies (performed on cells in test tubes) and the meat industry, believe it or not.
+Interestingly, much of what we know about collagen synthesis comes from in-vitro studies (performed on cells in test tubes) and the meat industry, believe it or not.

 This is good and bad.